 HR — It’s absolutely imperative that an organization’s various HR systems can be easily updated to reflect the latest information about a candidate, or else HR practitioners are left to deal with a crushing deluge of administrative overhead.

-Marketing — In digital marketing, customization is often the name of the game, and the only way those kinds of tailor-made experiences can work is through a hefty amount of sophisticated tracking and automation in the back end.
+Marketing — In digital marketing, customization is often the name of the game, and the only way those kinds of tailor-made experiences can work is through a hefty amount of sophisticated tracking and automation in the back end to integrate marketing data.

 It’s safe to say that developers are no strangers to applying technology to systems and processes (but if you, like us, are always looking for new ideas, here’s a free resource on focus-driven development that might help).
 Generally speaking though, workflow automation largely originated in the software development and engineering field, which makes a whole lot of sense.
 Nowadays, developers may be asking themselves whether they even need more systems in their tech stack, and our answer to that is a euphoric, “No”.
 ZenHub was built on the philosophy of allowing technical folks to work where they are at.